Factbox: The Brexit compromise that helped send PM May back to Brussels

 Many pro-Brexit lawmakers, including the Northern Irish party which props up May’s government, fear Britain could end up tied to EU rules indefinitely or that the backstop could drive a wedge between Northern Ireland and the rest of the UK.

-The Malthouse plan has not been set out in a formal document.
-But based on reports of leaked communications and statements by its backers, it can be broken into two parts: a modified set of negotiating aims and a fallback option in case that fails.
+The Malthouse plan can be broken into two parts: a modified set of negotiating aims and a fallback option in case that fails.

 The group backs an alternative withdrawal agreement, which is closely modeled on the existing agreement, but includes a different backstop arrangement.